OpenScienceMOOC/Module-1-Open-Principles/content_development/README.md

 # Module 1 content development

-These are the main content development files for the MOOC module production.
+These are the main content development files for this MOOC module.

 Please refer to the [contributing guidelines](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/CONTRIBUTING.md) before making changes here.

+Anyone can join our [open Slack channel](https://openmooc-ers-slackin.herokuapp.com/) and [team on GitHub](https://open-science-mooc-invite.herokuapp.com/) for the whole MOOC project.

 ## Core content

 These are the draft content files.
-The content in them is fully accessible, and can be used for learning purposes.
+The content is fully accessible, and can be used for learning purposes, either individually or as a group, and can be shared and re-used as you wish.
 However, they have not been integrated into a formal MOOC platform yet.
 At the moment, they are being written in markdown format, and then using the [notedown](https://github.com/aaren/notedown) tool to convert into iPython notebook format.
-PDF and HTML versions are created using [pandoc](https://pandoc.org/demos.html) and the [markdown to PDF](https://atom.io/packages/markdown-pdf) package for Atom.
+PDF and HTML versions are created using [pandoc](https://pandoc.org/demos.html) and the [markdown to PDF](https://atom.io/packages/markdown-pdf) package for [Atom](https://atom.io/).

 For notedown:
 1. Make sure you're working in Linux or Debian